 This much-cherished gift from the then emperor of Tokyo City - Emperor Taisho is indeed priceless position of Taito-ku, however Ueno Park Tickets are absolutely free of cost.
 There in fact are no Tickets for Ueno Park, however you can avail a guided tour to get the best of the park.
 For this, Ueno Park ticket prices may be subjective to the guide’s prices.
 To buy tickets for Ueno Park guides, check out our Ueno Park Tours.

-Ueno Park Information
+Ueno Park Travel Tips

 - Wear comfortable clothing and shoes.